 Where,

-- char*: It is a character pointer thacpp tutorials to the array.
+- char*: This denotes a character pointer that points to the beginning of the array.

-- Size: It acts as a delimiter that defines the size of the array means input cannot cross this size.
+- Size: This serves as a boundary that specifies the maximum size the array can accommodate, preventing input from exceeding this limit.

 C++ Getline Character Array Example: